ben833/slack-vote/README.md

 ---
 # Setup

 Getting slack-vote to work properly depends on two key components: the slack integrations and the back-end server.
-Using Heroku for the back-end is free, reliable, and easy.
+Using Heroku for the back-end is free, reliable, and easy to setup.

 ### Heroku Setup
-Note: You must have a credit card on file to use [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) (the most basic usage plan is free).
+Note: You *must* have a credit card on file to use [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) (the most basic usage plan is free).

 * Create a new Heroku app
 * Add the free [Heroku Redis add-on](https://elements.heroku.com/addons/heroku-redis) to this app
-* Deploy to heroku
+* Deploy the code from this slack-vote repo to Heroku
-* If the server is running properly, when you visit the address with a browser, it should say `Alive and well.` in plain text.
+* If the server is running properly, when you visit the address with a browser it should say `Alive and well.` in plain text.

 ### Slack Integration
 Once the server is up and running, you need to add to your organization's custom integrations.
 These can be found at https://my.slack.com/apps/manage/custom-integrations